Compare Monitor Connections

 - Always use digital type connections when possible including digital video cards, monitors and cables.

-- DisplayPort should be your first choice, DVI second, VGA third and forget about connecting to HDMI unless you have no other choice.
+- DisplayPort should be your first choice, DVI second, VGA third and finally HDMI unless you have no other choice.

 - Use high quality cables and adapters.

-When you buy a system and monitors from NTI we will make sure that you have all of the proper connections that you need.
+When you buy a system and monitors from NTI we will make sure that you have all of the proper connections needed.
 If you are in the market for a multiple monitor computer system, consider a QuadStation Workstation.